nathantc/vaesen-rpg/README.md

 After continued experimenting, having the SWA emulator start and bind to both the React web server and API server has been frustrating at best.
 What I've learned so far:

 1. SWA uses `wait-on` under the hood to look for the server instances.
-This package seems to fail when waiting on `locahost` but success on `127.0.0.1`.
+This package seems to fail when waiting on `locahost` but succeeds on `127.0.0.1`.
 Some comments have indicated this is a IPV4 vs IPV6 issues.
-However, `wait-on` is the only tool that seems to have issue.
-A `curl` command succeeds.
+However, `wait-on` is the only tool that seems to have issue where a `curl` command succeeds.
 2. The main emulator starts on port `4280`.
-This is not at all obivious unless you run `swa start` and give to a dev server and api sever url that doesn't use `localhost` as it will never find them.
+This is not obivious unless you run `swa start` and attach to a running dev and api instance.

-### Successful approach so far:

-1. Start react using `npm start` as normal.
-It will launch to localhost:3000 but this is okay.
-2. Start the API emulator `swa start --api-location api`.
-It will start on `localhost:7071`.
-3. Start the main emulator giving it URLs for both the dev and api servers. *IMPORTANT*: It must use `127.0.0.1` rather than localhost. `swa start http://127.0.0.1:3000 --api-location http://127.0.0.1:7071`.
-The emulator will start on `localhost:4280`.
-Launching the app from that url will allow the emulator to proxy the auth and api for local development.

 ## Common problems during setup